To provide guidance on the claiming and reimbursement of expenses incurred by employees for Seneca business.

 - Make travel arrangements after receiving approval.

-- If using a personal vehicle for business travel, record the actual kilometres driven in the course of business travel with personal vehicle for reimbursement claims (see the attached Kilometre Reimbursement Rates in Appendix A).
+- If using a personal vehicle for business travel, record the actual kilometres driven in the course of business travel with personal vehicle for reimbursement claims (see the section 6.2: Kilometre Reimbursement Rates).

 - Complete and submit expense claims for approval within 15 days of the completion of travel.